hadarishav/Ruddit/Ruddit_Dataset/README.md

-Ruddit: Norms of Offensiveness for English Reddit Comments
+#Ruddit: Norms of Offensiveness for English Reddit Comments
 ----------------------------------------------------------

 Ruddit is a dataset of English language Reddit comments that has fine-grained, real-valued scores between -1 (maximally supportive) and 1 (maximally offensive).

 Data sampling procedure, annotation, and analysis have been discussed in detail in the accompanying paper.

-We provide the comment IDs and not the comment body, in accordance to the GDPR regulations.
-Comment body can be extracted from the Pushshift repository using the IDs provided.
-Refer the paper 'The Pushshift Reddit Dataset' (https://arxiv.org/pdf/2001.08435.pdf) for more details.
+We provide the comment IDs, post IDs and not the comment body, in accordance to the GDPR regulations.
+Comment body can be extracted from the Pushshift repository or any other Reddit API using the IDs provided.
+Refer the paper [The Pushshift Reddit Dataset](https://arxiv.org/pdf/2001.08435.pdf) for more details.

-FILES AND FORMAT
+#FILES AND FORMAT
 ----------------

 1. Ruddit.csv: This is the main dataset file with 6000 comments and their respective scores.